return42/sphkerneldoc/linux_src_doc/arch/s390/include/uapi/asm/zcrypt_h.rst

 ZSENDEP11CPRB
 Send an arbitrary EP11 CPRB to an EP11 coprocessor crypto card.

-Z90STAT_STATUS_MASK
+ZCRYPT_DEVICE_STATUS
+The given struct zcrypt_device_matrix_ext is updated with status information for each currently known apqn.

+ZCRYPT_STATUS_MASK
-Return an 64 element array of unsigned chars for the status of all devices.
+Return an MAX_ZDEV_CARDIDS_EXT element array of unsigned chars for the status of all devices.

 .. _`icarsamodexpo.0x01`: